natilik/terraform-foundations-training/3.state/azure/azure_instructions.md

 ###########################################
 -->

 1. First we are going to create some resources outside of Terraform, so we can try using "terraform import" to onboard them.
 Use "find and replace" to replace <name> in this document with your firstname-surname.
 CTRL-H is the keyboard shortcut in VSCode to bring up find and replace.
-Replace all instances.
+Replace all instances and ensure you include the <> characters.

 2. Paste the commands shown below (except the backticks if shown) into PowerShell.
 Note the Resource Group ID and VNet ID - you'll need them shortly.
 ```